-The Center for Instructional Technology provides resources to help instructors as they transition their courses to online learning formats.
-Along with the resources below, the CIT is hosting daily webinars to prep instructors for online learning.
+The Center for Instructional Technology provides resources to help instructors as they adapt their courses to online learning formats.
+Along with the resources below, the CIT is providing a full schedule of webinars and assistance is available via phone, email, or Zoom.

 Publish and Update Course Information